caiosuzuki/rentalx/src/modules/README.md

 **FR**
 Should be able to register a car specification.
-Should be able to list all car specifications.
-Should be able to list all cars.

 **BR**
 Should not be able to register a specification for a car that is not registered.